-by Jason Wasserman, MD PhD FRCPC, updated December 17, 2020
+by Jason Wasserman MD PhD FRCPC

 The most common cause of squamous dysplasia in the larynx is smoking.
 Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the neck.

-The grade is very important because it is related to the risk of developing an invasive cancer in the future.
-Mild (low grade) dysplasia has a very low risk of turning into cancer and is often left untreated.
-Moderate and severe (high grade) dysplasia is associated with a much higher risk of becoming cancer and patients with this condition are usually offered treatment to remove the diseased tissue.
+The grade of dysplasia in the larynx is very important because it is related to the risk of developing cancer in the future.
+Mild (low-grade) dysplasia has a low risk of turning into cancer and is often left untreated.
+Moderate and severe (high-grade) dysplasia is associated with a much higher risk of progressing to cancer and patients with this condition are usually offered treatment to remove the diseased tissue.

 A margin is any healthy tissue that was cut by the surgeon in order to remove the abnormal area of tissue from your body.
 Whenever possible, surgeons will try to cut healthy tissue well outside of the abnormal area to reduce the risk that any abnormal cells will be left behind after the tissue is removed.

 Your pathologist will carefully examine all the margins in your tissue sample to see how close the abnormal cells are to the edge of the cut tissue.
 Margins will only be described in your report after the entire abnormal area of tissue has been removed.
 Margins are not described in a report after a biopsy has been performed.

 A negative margin means that squamous dysplasia was not seen at the very edge of the cut tissue.
 If all the margins are negative, most pathology reports will say how far the closest abnormal cells were to the cut edge of the tissue.
 The distance is usually described in millimeters.